SteliosLL/terminal.gui_designer_toolkit/README.md

 A simple batch script that which allows you to quickly install terminal.gui and the graphical designer onto your project and easily manage and edit all your GUIs (TUIs)

 ## How to install
 Simply copy and paste it into your project folder next to your dialogs.
-Use the option [M] first to install the tools (When using M option the batch file must be placed in the project's root folder)
+Use the option [M] first to install the tools.

+(When using M option the batch file must be placed in the project's root folder)

 ## Preview